 The chemical nature of DNA.
 The processes of DNA replication, transcription, RNA processing, translation.
 Control of gene expression in prokaryotes and eukaryotes.
 Recombinant DNA technology and its applications in gene analysis and manipulation.

 Genetic diversity and evolution 261 (GTS 261)

-Module credits 12.00 Service modules Faculty of Engineering, Built Environment and Information Technology Faculty of Education
+Service modules Faculty of Engineering, Built Environment and Information Technology

 Prerequisites GTS 251 GS